lukaskrist/Neutrino_game/README.md

  Turn order

+ Make Neutrino possible to take.

 <H5>Need to do:</H5>

- Make Neutrino possible to take and move
+ Make Neutrino possible to move

  Show the different possible directions given the choice of piece.